Rhinostone/gina/framework/v0.5.5-alpha.2/lib/cmd/gina-framework.1.md

 **list**
     	List the framework versions known to this install: the active version, side-by-side symlinked versions, and archived copies.
 Pass --all to include versions registered in main.json but not on disk, --format=json for machine output.

+**remove**
+    	Remove a side-by-side installed version: unlinks it from the active install, deletes its archived copy, and deregisters it from main.json.
+Refuses to remove the active default or the real shipped version.
+Pass --force to remove a version a bundle still pins, --dry-run to preview.

 **-e**, **set**
 		Set environment variables